datafold/data-diff/README.md

 Learn more about how data-diff works with dbt:
 * Read our docs to get started with [data-diff & dbt](https://docs.datafold.com/development_testing/cli) or :eyes: **watch the [4-min demo video](https://www.loom.com/share/ad3df969ba6b4298939efb2fbcc14cde)**
 * dbt Cloud users should check out [Datafold's out-of-the-box deployment testing integration](https://www.datafold.com/data-deployment-testing)
-* ⚡ Looking to use data-diff in dbt development?
-Head over to [our `data-diff` + `dbt` documentation](https://docs.datafold.com/development_testing/how_it_works) to get started!
 * Get support from the dbt Community Slack in [#tools-datafold](https://getdbt.slack.com/archives/C03D25A92UU)

-# Get started
+# Getting Started

-## Validating dbt model changes between dev and prod
+### ⚡ Validating dbt model changes between dev and prod
+Looking to use data-diff in dbt development?

+Development testing with Datafold enables you to see the impact of dbt code changes on data as you write the code, whether in your IDE or CLI.

+ Head over to [our `data-diff` + `dbt` documentation](https://docs.datafold.com/development_testing/how_it_works) to get started with a development testing workflow!

-## Compare data tables between databases
+### 🔀 Compare data tables between databases
+1. Install `data-diff` with adapters

-🔀 To compare data between databases, install `data-diff` with specific database adapters, e.g.:
+To compare data between databases, install `data-diff` with specific database adapters.
+For example, install it for PostgreSQL and Snowflake like this:

 ```
 pip install data-diff 'data-diff[postgresql,snowflake]' -U
 ```

-Run `data-diff` with connection URIs.
-In the following example, we compare tables between PostgreSQL and Snowflake using the hashdiff algorithm:
+2. Run `data-diff` with connection URIs

+Then, we compare tables between PostgreSQL and Snowflake using the hashdiff algorithm:

 ```bash
 data-diff \